 And for your feline friend who loves to sleep up to 15 hours a day, a box is the perfect spot for an extended cat nap as the walls provide them with a nice hiding spot.
 Because as we know, cats do not like to be bothered when they are sleeping!

 Why is My Cat Snoring When They Sleep?

 Just like humans or dogs, cats can snore when they are sleeping.
 This cat sleeping habit is something that often makes cat owners wonder if something is “wrong” with their cat.
 Cats will snore because an airway is partially blocked.
-For brachial cat breeds, like the Persian cat, snoring is much more common do to the short and narrow passageways running to and from their nose and throat.
-For cats which are overweight or obese, snoring is more common do to the stress on the body from the added weight they are carrying around.
+For brachial cat breeds, like the Persian cat, snoring is much more common due to the short and narrow passageways running to and from their nose and throat.
+For cats that are overweight or obese, snoring is more common due to the stress on the body from the added weight they are carrying around.

 How To Get Some Sleep When Kitties Are Active At Night

 If your cat’s nighttime antics are preventing you from getting proper rest at night, there are ways that you can try to correct it.
 Be proactive about mentally stimulating your cat during the daytime hours.
 Exercise, both physical and mental, is the best way to tire your cat out during the day so that you can get the proper sleep you need come bedtime.
 For cats that are exclusively indoors, try offering your cat a nice perch that’s just theirs so that during the daytime hours, they can watch some “kitty TV” of the interesting things passing by their home, like people, wildlife, etc. This is much more interesting to your cat’s mind than just staring at the wall all day long.